 The provision available at Gesher is highly specialised and is tailored to the specific needs of the cohort of children.
 Examples of how this may be represented within the school environment include:

-- Small classes (maximum of 8 pupils) supported by a class teacher and high level of TAs.
+- Small classes (maximum of 8 pupils in primary and 10 pupils in secondary) supported by a class teacher and high level of TAs.
 TAs provide graduated support with a focus on developing independence and monitoring engagement and wellbeing.

 - Highly structured days with short sessions that involved whole class, small group and individual learning experiences.
 Literacy and numeracy lessons use rotation to allow the teacher to work with small groups of 2 or 3 pupils.